Alternatives to the H-1B Visa

 The E-2 category also allows U.S. companies with treaty nationality (i.e. at least 50% ownership by individuals who are nationals of a treaty country) to sponsor employees having that same nationality on E-2 visas.
 A current list of the treaty countries can be found at this website.

 E-2 visas can be issued for up to five years and are renewable indefinitely as long as the company and the visa holder continue to qualify for E-2 status.

-Dependents (spouses and unmarried children under 21 years of age) of E-2 visa holders are also eligible for E-2 dependent visas, and E-2 spouses may apply for work authorization in the United States.
+Dependents (spouses and unmarried children under 21 years of age) of E-2 visa holders are also eligible for E-2 dependent visas, and E-2 spouses are work authorized incident to status in the United States.
 A creative strategy for a prospective H-1B worker who was not selected under the cap but whose spouse is a national of an E-2 treaty country is for the individual’s spouse to obtain an E-2 investor visa based on employment with a company in which the spouse is at least a 50% owner, or with a company that is at least 50% owned by individuals who are nationals of the same treaty country as the spouse.
-Once the E-2 spouse is approved for E-2 status, the prospective H-1B worker can apply for work authorization (and EAD) as an E-2 dependent.
+A viable strategy for a prospective H-1B worker who was not selected under the cap might be for the individual’s spouse to obtain an E-2 visa, which will allow the prospective H-1B worker to work under E-2 status as a dependent.